EuPathDB/vagrant-workflow-software/README.md

 ### Manual Package Deployment

+If you have a newly made RPM to test before adding to the YUM repository, you can copy the RPM to the virtual machine and install it manually.

 A `wfpkginstall` script is included in the vagrant user's home `bin` dir.
 This script can be used to install a single package without going through Puppet and YUM repository.
-Manually place the desired rpm file into `$admin_path/sysadmin/yum-workflow/<os_major_version>/x86_64/` and then run the `wfpkginstall` script with the package name (not file name).
+Manually place the desired rpm file into `$admin_path/yum-workflow/<os_major_version>/x86_64/` and then run the `wfpkginstall` script with the package name (not file name).
 This simulates what Puppet will do, including processing the `MANIFEST.EUPATH` file bundled with the software package.

     wfpkginstall python27-2.7.10

+**Tip:** The `$admin_path/yum-workflow/<os_major_version>/x86_64/` directory is shared with the Vagrant host under the `scratch` directory of the Vagrant project.
+The [`vagrant-rpmbuild`](https://github.com/EuPathDB/vagrant-rpmbuild) project - the recommended environment for generating workflow-software rpms - places the rpm files built there under the `scratch` directory of that project.
+Therefore you can use host tools (e.g. drag-and-drop) to quickly copy the rpm file from the `rpmbuild` to the `workflow-software` project and then run `wfpkginstall` on the guest.

-_Tip: Tab completion is available for `wfpkginstall`._
+**Tip:** Tab completion is available for `wfpkginstall`.

 ### Provisioning